yiaktan/Secondhand_Concert_Tickets/Data_Wrangling_Steps.md

 ## 5 Categories with Few Samples
 Categorical features contained categories with only a few samples, making it difficult to generalize those categories.
 I recategorized genres, subgenres, and promoters with n < 50 sample sizes as "Other", and dropped venue states with  n < 50 events.
+Additionally, all events more than 6 months out were dropped, as there were few samples and its prices for those tickets would probably change over time.